-June is National Indigenous History Month, a time to honour the history, heritage and diversity of First Nations, Inuit and Métis peoples across Canada.
-It is also an opportunity to recognize the strength of present-day Indigenous communities.
-This year marks the 25th anniversary of National Indigenous Peoples Day, recognized annually on June 21, the summer solstice, a historically significant date to many Indigenous peoples.
+June is National Indigenous History Month, a time to celebrate the history, heritage and cultures of First Nations, Inuit and Métis peoples across Canada.
+It is also an opportunity to recognize the strength and resilience of present-day Indigenous communities.
+First established in 1996, this year marks the 27th anniversary of National Indigenous Peoples Day, recognized annually on June 21, the summer solstice, a historically significant date to many Indigenous peoples.

-While ceremonies and celebrations will continue to look different this year, there are still ways to share and learn about the rich culture, traditions and contributions of the diverse Indigenous peoples that have shaped our country and our region.
+We encourage you to take this opportunity to share in and learn about the rich culture, traditions, and contributions of the diverse Indigenous people that have shaped our country and our region.

 About National Indigenous History Month and National Indigenous Peoples Day

-In 2009, the House of Commons unanimously passed a law designating June as National Indigenous History Month.
+In 2009, the House of Commons unanimously passed a motion designating June as National Aboriginal History Month.
+In 2017 the name was changed to National Indigenous History Month.

 National Aboriginal Day was announced in 1996 by then Governor General of Canada, Roméo LeBlanc, through the Proclamation Declaring June 21 of Each Year as National Aboriginal Day.
 This was the result of consultations and statements of support for such a day made by various Indigenous groups.
 It was renamed National Indigenous Peoples Day by the Prime Minister in 2017.

-Learn more about the imagery used in the official National Indigenous History Month visuals online or in the depiction below.
+Learn more about the imagery used in the official National Indigenous History Month visuals online.